Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 Your focus empowers your Monk Weapons, granting you the following benefits.

-***Deft Strike.*** Once per turn, when you hit a creature with a Monk Weapon, you can spend 1 :class-phb24-monk: **Focus Point** to deal additional damage equal to a roll of your Martial Arts die.
+**Deft Strike**  Once per turn, when you hit a creature with a Monk Weapon, you can spend 1 :class-phb24-monk: **Focus Point** to deal additional damage equal to a roll of your Martial Arts die.

-***Magic Monk Weapons.*** When you attack with a Monk Weapon, you can choose to deal the weapon's damage type or :dmg-force: Force damage.
+**Magic Monk Weapons**  When you attack with a Monk Weapon, you can choose to deal the weapon's damage type or :dmg-force: Force damage.

-***Rapid Strikes.*** When you use [Flurry of Blows](index.md#flurry-of-blows), you can replace your Unarmed Strike with melee Monk Weapon attacks.
+**Rapid Strikes**  When you use [Flurry of Blows](index.md#flurry-of-blows), you can replace your Unarmed Strike with melee Monk Weapon attacks.

 ### Level 11: Soul of the Blade